Tower's Classrooms & Facilities

 - easy access to Salem Harbor for coastal studies

 A transformative gift, designated for the installation of a turf field at Tower, enabled the School to design a premiere outdoor environment to enhance Tower’s athletic, physical education and science programs.
 The Backyard, as it is known, includes a turf field, two new playgrounds, a teaching garden with a greenhouse and raised garden beds, an outdoor classroom adjacent to the wetlands, and a community gathering space.

 Our backyard provides authentic learning opportunities for students, in preparation for their roles as contributing global citizens.

 A turf playing field provides weather-resistant athletic space for games and practices as well as recess.
-The turf field maximize playing time for teams and extend recess time for students.
+The turf field maximizes playing time for teams and extends recess time for students.
 Additionally, Marblehead youth athletic programs benefits from access to a second turf field, giving hundreds of children a dependable field for play, even following inclement weather.

 Two newly designed playgrounds for students enhances experiential learning.
 Through joyful, imaginative play and physical activity, children learn about fairness, negotiation, creative thinking and problem solving within a group.